-The data shows that Pakistan has executed 513 people since December 2014 – the country is home to one of the world’s largest death rows.
-Justice Project Pakistan and HURIDOCS partnered to create a database that shows who exactly is sitting on one of the world’s largest death rows—individuals with disabilities, juveniles and other vulnerable people.
+Justice Project Pakistan and HURIDOCS partnered to create a database that shows who exactly is sitting on one of the world’s largest death rows—individuals with disabilities, juveniles and other vulnerable people

 One in every four people sitting on death row throughout the world is in Pakistan.
 Globally, every eighth person executed is a Pakistani citizen.
 A total of 4,688 prisoners are awaiting execution, many of them representing vulnerable populations, such as juveniles, individuals with disabilities or mental illness, and those from economically disadvantaged backgrounds.

 Over 33 crimes merit the death penalty and the rate of wrongful conviction is high, with 85% of death sentences struck down by the Supreme Court during appeals primarily because of flawed investigations.